euler-ui/boilerplate/README.md

-# Common FE Template - A starter boilerplate for React based web app project.
+# React Boilerplate - A starter boilerplate for React based web app project, powered by Material UI.

 JavaScript library boilerplate, a web project template using: